-Important context: Teaching and evaluation system, and the enrollment capacity in the subjects.
+Important context: teaching and assessment system, and the enrollment capacity in our courses (modules).

-Since class attendance is so important at the UPV, after the schedules are published (June-July) and a few weeks before the start of the semester, you should reconfirm your course choices, looking for a combination of schedules that do not overlap.
-You can make adjustments to the final list of courses if necessary.
+Since class attendance is so important, a few weeks before the start of the semester, you should reconfirm your course choices, looking for a combination of classes that do not overlap.
+You may make adjustments to the final list of courses if necessary.

 The registration process is completed at the beginning of the semester.
-The International Office staff at your admissions school or faculty will do their best to enroll you in each of your chosen courses, but sometimes some courses receive more applications than available places, and it may be impossible to confirm enrollment in some of them.
+The International Office staff at your admissions school or faculty will do their best to enroll you in each of your chosen courses, but some courses receive more applications than available spots, and it may be impossible to confirm enrollment in some of your choices.

 We do not offer specific courses for exchange students.
 Exchange students are enrolled in the same subjects as our UPV students, which are mostly taught in Spanish.